sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-09-23-view-word-documents-as-responsive-html-page-using-java/index.md

 draft: false
 url: /2021/09/23/view-word-documents-as-responsive-html-page-using-java/
 author: 'Shoaib Khan'
 summary: 'Responsive HTML web pages are the ones that look good on different devices by adjusting themselves according to the different screen sizes.
-This article will guide you about **how to programmatically convert word documents as responsive HTML pages** within the **Java** applications using GroupDocs.Viewer.
+This article will guide you about **how to programmatically convert word documents as responsive HTML pages** within the **Java** applications using GroupDocs.Viewer.'

-The following topics will be covered in this article:

-*   Java API for Word and Responsive HTML viewer
-*   View Word Documents as Responsive HTML in Java'
 tags: ['convert docx to html', 'Convert Word to HTML', 'Convert Word to Responsive HTML', 'view word as html responsive', 'Word to HTML in Java']
 categories: ['GroupDocs.Viewer Product Family']
 ---